-Every time you walk into a mall, grocery store or big-box retailer, remember that it’s you against them.
+Every time you walk into a mall, grocery store or big-box retailer, remember: It’s you against them.

 Retailers, marketers, sales professionals and CEOs are determined to make you buy more than you planned.
 In addition, retailers have an arsenal of sales tactics that may seem silly but serve as heavy-duty artillery when it comes to persuading you to part ways with your money.